 Usually, when we get this good of a room, we end up leaving the next day and don’t have the opportunity to enjoy the space and amenities.
 This time we were thrilled to be in place for the next four nights!

-Day 1: We Start Outside of Prague at Pilsner Urquell Brewery in Pilzen
+Day 1: Visiting Prague – Starting at Pilsner Urquell Brewery in Pilzen

 We start our visit to the Czech Republic by heading to the town of Pilzen about 45 miles west of Prague to visit Pilsner Urquell, the home of the first “pilsner” lager.
 Pilsner Urquell has been brewing the same recipe from this location since 1842.
 Because my husband has “industry connections,” we get a private tour of this lovely site, including the underground tunnels.